Uplift » Why Rushing Into Lawsuit Funding is a Bad Idea

 Be Treated Like a Person, Not a Dollar Sign

 I wish I could say otherwise, but there are some unscrupulous people in this industry.
 Some companies see plaintiffs as cash cows.
-You want a company that will return your calls, that will take the time to explain everything thoroughly to you.
-You want someone who will give you updates daily on the status of your application.
-Anything less and you are selling yourself short.
-Some companies can get pretty good rates for you, but that alone isn’t enough.
-Look for one who will treat you right and get you a good rate.
+You want a company that will return your calls and take the time to explain everything thoroughly to you.
+You want someone who will give you updates as often as daily on the status of your application.
+Anything less, and you are selling yourself short.
+Some companies can get you pretty good rates, but that alone isn’t enough.
+Look for one that will treat you right and get you a good rate.

-If the company you’re calling is pressuring you with obnoxious sales tactics or ignoring you, they’re probably not the right company.
+If the company you’re calling is pressuring you with obnoxious sales tactics or ignoring you, it’s probably not the right company.
 You want an ally to help you, not a checkered-suit-wearing car salesman.

 Find Out the Rates

-Like the last tip, some companies won’t be willing to disclose this up front, not even a ballpark figure.
-The specific rates CAN vary depending on case details, which won’t be known up front, but if the company can’t even give you a range of rates and fees, it’s probably best to move on.
-The best companies can you give you a quote for how much will be owed back if you pay back in a certain timeframe.
+As with the last tip, some companies won’t be willing to disclose their rates upfront, not even a ballpark figure.
+Specific rates can vary depending on case details, which won’t be known upfront, but if the company can’t even give you a range of rates and fees, it’s probably best to move on.
+The best companies can give you a quote for how much will be owed if you repay within a certain timeframe.
 Be comfortable with the rates before you sign the contract.

 Credit Card Icon